I've never been asked it and I'm sure a lot of you dear readers have never thought of it, but what exactly is a Quark robot?

 The Doctors, courtesy of Wiki

-- Tom Baker; best companions (excluding Adric, of course)
+- Tom Baker; best companions (excluding Adric, of course) and stories

 - Peter Davison; despite his youth, Tegan and Adric, he was a good '80's Doctor